Our Vision and Mission

 Read more branch history>>

 The Frankfort Community Public Library and the Clinton County Contractual Public Library serve 12 of the 14 townships in Clinton County.
-With four locations (Frankfort, Rossville, Mulberry, and Michigan Road) as well as a number of outreach services, the library strives to meet the education and information needs of our approximately 30,000 patrons.
+With four locations (Frankfort, Rossville, Mulberry, and Michigan Road) as well as a number of outreach services, the library strives to meet the education, entertainment, and information needs of our more than 30,000 patrons.